microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Enums

-In OData, enum are nominal types representing a subset of the nominal type they use, and are especially useful in cases where certain properties have predefined, limited options.
+In OData, enums represent a subset of the nominal type they rely on, and are especially useful in cases where certain properties have predefined, limited options.

 ```xml
 <EnumType Name="Color">